Showing posts with label Academic support. Show all posts

 Teaching is my life work

 (Why teaching matters to me --or academic mentoring, if you will.
 And yes: I send this young woman books every so many months on a variety of subjects just because she loves being educated and learning more.
 She doesn't ask me--I just do it because it makes a difference for her.
-She's now in law school too.)
+She's now earned her property and casualty insurance license to sell.)

 "When you were a professor @ Snead State, I had the honor of being your student in English 101.
 I remember talking to you because one day I felt so overwhelmed due to lack of family support.
 My family never understood the value of education, and my father can't even read.